Stephanilly/stephanilly.github.io/README.md

 You can find the "official" rules of the game on [the World Rock Paper Scissors Association website.](https://wrpsa.com/the-official-rules-of-rock-paper-scissors/)

+## Snake

+Traditional snake game; eat food to score and grow your snake, avoid collisions with the walls or your own body.

 ## Treasure Island

 Text-based choose your own adventure game with simple logic and ASCII art.
 Follow the prompts to try to find the treasure.

+## Turtle Race

+Choose a color, and watch the turtles randomly race across the screen to see if your turtle will win.